Supersize She: Plot

 Backstage at the GNC, Joanna sees other contestants for the first time.
 The contestants are all in colored bikinis with numbers on them and are working out prior to taking stage.
 She comments that Jeannie Paparone has a nice shape and could be hard to beat.
 Jeannie says she was training for 8 months.
 Joanna comments that some of the contestants had been training all year around and she had only been training since May.
 Just before taking stage, the women attempt to make their veins bulge out of their skin by eating sugary foods.
 The contestants are called up to line up numerically before going on stage.
 They are told to have no ear rings on, only wedding rings.

 Joanna, who is contestant number 7, is called up on stage to pose.
 This is part of the first round, which judges the contestants on their muscularity and symmetry.
 The contestants look strong, but they are actually at their weakest physically after weeks of crash dieting.

 At the end of the first round, the judges pick out their 3 favorites.
 The order is a strong indicator of the final placing.
 Joanna said if she isn't called out 1st or 2nd that there is a problem.
 The emcee calls out Nancy first, contestant number 2 Rosemary Jennings second and Joanna third.
 Debbie speculates Joanna could place 2nd or 3rd.
 She won't find out where she placed until the final round of the evening event.
 After the first round, backstage Debbie tells her the only thing she needs to do is to spread her legs more.

 Debbie and another female bodybuilder are helping Joanna get on her finals bikini.
 A last minute decision means she is moved up on the schedule by 11 minutes to be on stage, instead of 30 minutes.
 She is enraged as she is not pumped up at all.
 She works out and consumes sugary drinks before being called on stage.
 She came on stage in a pink bikini and posed to the song Barbie Girl.
 Joanna, along with Nancy, Rosemary, Jeannie, contestant number 1, Gayle Moher and number 4, Mary Doss all began performing free form poses and try to over-shine their contestants for the judges to see.
 After Gayle is announced 4th place and Rosemary announced 3rd place, both Joanna and Nancy hold hands as it is announced that Joanna came in 2nd place.

 Afterwards, Joanna said some people thought she should have won it, but she wanted to see the scoresheet.
-Her 2nd won her just $2,000 and even if she wins the Olympia she'll only get $10,000, a mere fraction of the $120,000 her male counterparts get.
-So immediately she starts modeling again for her website.
-She says it's impossible for her to be both a professional athlete and work a job 60 hours a week.
+Her 2nd place finish won her $2,000 and if she wins the Olympia she will get $10,000, a fraction of the $120,000 her male counterparts get.
+She then started modeling again for her website.
+She says it is impossible for her to be both a professional athlete and work a job 60 hours a week.